mestocks/gwas-workshop/README.md

 ```bash
 echo "Text body" | mail -s "QT plot" -a fo_qt_manhattan.pdf user@email.com
 ```
 The manhattan plot shows the `-log10(p)` values against the base-pair position of each marker on each chromosome (or contig in this case).
 Larger values mean that the association is more significant.
+Type `R` to enter the `R` environment again and then reload GenABEL once again with `library(GenABEL)` (the rest of your data will still be loaded).

 ##Correct for multiple tests